JuliaLang/julia/doc/src/manual/types.md

 Types of functions defined at top-level are singletons.
 When necessary, you can compare them with [`===`](@ref).

-[Anonymous functions](@ref man-anonymous-functions) also have their own type, which is printed with names that include `#<number>`.
-Numbers for different function types are distinct, but not guaranteed to be the same across sessions.
+[Closures](@ref Closures) also have their own type, which is usually printed with names that end in `#<number>`.
+Names and types for separately defined closures are distinct, but not guaranteed to be the same across sessions.

 ```jldoctest; filter = r"[0-9\.]+"
 julia> typeof(x -> x + 1)